ViewComponent/view_component/docs/guide/templates.md

 end
 ```

-It is also possible to define methods for variants:
+It is also possible to define methods for Action Pack variants (`phone` in this case):

 ```ruby
 class InlineVariantComponent < ViewComponent::Base